Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: GPT subsystems

 Now, let us prove the converse.
 That $F$ is a GPT subsystem of $G$ means there is a (faithful) embedding $(\iota_1,\kappa_1): F\to G$, and that $G$ is a subsystem of $F$ means that there is a (faithful) embedding $(\iota_2,\kappa_2): G\to F$.
-We want to show that these facts give us an isomorphism between the two GPTs.
+We want to show that these facts give us an isomorphism between the two GPT systems.

-We know that the $\iota_i$ and $\kappa_i$ are injective, since embeddings of GPTs are necessarily faithful.
+We know that the $\iota_i$ and $\kappa_i$ are injective, since GPT embeddings are necessarily faithful.
 What remains to be shown is that $\iota_i$ and $\kappa_i$ are surjective state and effect maps, respectively.

 To see this, consider the composite embedding of $F$ into itself given by $(\iota_2\circ\iota_1,\kappa_2\circ\kappa_1):F\to F$.
 By Lemma~\ref{lem:AutomorphismsAreIso}, this self-embedding is in fact an isomorphism.
 In particular, this tells us that $\iota_2\circ\iota_1$ and $\kappa_2\circ\kappa_1$ are surjective, which implies that $\iota_2$ and $\kappa_2$ are surjective.
 Similarly, we can consider the composite embedding of $G$ into itself to show that $\iota_1$ and $\kappa_1$ are surjective.